Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 French translation updates by mirandir.
 German translation updates by Argent77.
 Brazilian Portuguese translation by Felipe.
+Polish translation updates by memory (Stars of Mystra).

 Additional contributors:
 Qwinn's PS:T Fixpack for the Ratbone/Carver fix.